 Tooth decay is a common but often preventable problem.
-Yet, as Children Now reports, untreated tooth decay is progressive and can undermine children’s long-term health, educational achievements, self image, and overall success.
-In addition, oral health during pregnancy can have longterm effects on children.
+Untreated tooth decay is progressive and can undermine children’s long-term health, educational achievements, self image, and overall success.
+In addition, oral health during pregnancy can have long-term effects on children.

 Smile, California is a campaign (launched October 2018) to educate eligible members about free and low-cost services available through Medi-Cal and make it easier for members to access care.
 Learn more from WIC’s Critical Role in the Oral Health Plan, an April 2017 presentation from the CDPH Perinatal and Infant Oral Health Quality Improvement Project with updates on oral health status and resources for intervention.